Table of Contents

 Take a leisurely stroll along the mall road where there are plenty of cafes and restaurants.
 Don’t miss the cable car from Gun Hill for a bird’s-eye view of Mussoorie and the Doon Valley.
 If adventure sports are your thing, Mussoorie offers opportunities for parasailing, rock climbing and paragliding.
 When it comes to eating out, Momo’s Tibetan Kitchen has some great soups and momos.

 The locals in Mussoorie are well accustomed to tourists from all over the world, so you don’t have to worry too much about what to wear.
 If you’re a woman travelling to India alone, you will love how hospitable people are.
 Mussoorie is one of those places that feels safe even at night.

 How to get to Mussoorie: It’s two hours north of Dehradun where the nearest airport is located.
+It’s also a 2-hour drive from Rishikesh.
 From Dehradun, you can take a taxi or bus to Mussoorie.
 There are also direct buses from Delhi to Mussoorie.

 Mussoorie entry submitted by Claudia from The Visa Project.